huberific/monkeyMind/README.md

 ## Installation

-Clone this repo to your local machine using `Inline code` https://github.com/huberific/monkeyMind
+Clone this repo to your local machine using `https://github.com/huberific/monkeyMind'